SensorLogicInc/modules/protocol_buffers/health_protocol_buffer/README.md

-# Health App - Protocol Buffer
+# Health Firmware - Protocol Buffer
 The defined protocol buffers specification includes a number of message types which are only used for testing and/or development purposes.
 This section will show some examples of what the binary data looks like for the Start/Stop commands, and the health message.

 In the binary data representations below, the first four bytes indicate the length of the message.